Tales of Vesperia’s Japanese Speech Styles & English Typos

 So what happened?
 I’ve heard from acquaintances who worked on the game – and from the localization grapevine in general – that although 8-4, Ltd. handled the bulk of the project, some last-minute materials were given to a cheaper and completely different company, hence the final clash in quality.

-If you enjoyed this article and know any fellow Tales fans, let 'em know about this article.
+If you liked this write-up and know any fellow Tales fans, let them know about it.
 People rarely seek out localization articles, so sharing really helps me a lot!

 13 Comments